bioinformaticsdotca/BiCG_2017/module3/mapping_lab.md

 # Introduction

-In this tutorial we will use [bwa](https://github.com/lh3/bwa) to map reads to the human reference genome.
+In this tutorial we will use [bwa](https://github.com/lh3/bwa) to map reads from a breast cancer cell line to the human reference genome.

-The data that we will use is from a breast cancer cell line, HCC1395.
-In the second part of this module we will use [lumpy](https://github.com/arq5x/lumpy-sv) to find genome rearrangements using the mapped reads.
-Module 4 will show you how to discover fusion genes using the same data set.

 # Mapping Tutorial